 The first piece of Feta cheese I had in Greece completely blew my mind.
 The “Feta” we eat here in the states is a far cry from the pungent aroma and silky texture found in Greek goat cheese.

 You can find good Feta here if you make it a point to get the “good stuff.”
 Try checking an import market or high-end grocery store.
 Trust me, once you taste the difference you’ll know it was worth it!

 I wrote down three important notes and advice from our instructor to share with you about this salad:

 - As I mentioned, buy good Feta.
 It makes all the difference!
 Leave it whole and place it on top.

 - Cut the tomatoes directly over the serving bowl so all the delicious juices aren’t wasted.
-Real Horiatiki doesn’t use any other acid in the “dressing” than the tomato juice.
+A Real Horiatiki Salad Recipe doesn’t use any other acid in the “dressing” than the tomato juice.
 Use fat, ripe tomatoes for the best flavor.

 - Don’t leave out the green pepper!
 “Why Americans do this I do not know.”

 Okay, get ready to impress your friends with all your Greek Salad knowledge and skills 🙂

 - 1 large, ripe tomato